 In conclusion, don’t plan to create your AdWords campaigns and forget about it.
 Weekly review and optimization is key to creating an AdWords account that brings the traffic your business is looking for.
 Finally, don’t expect too much too soon and don’t give up.
 This will take time and this will take effort, but ultimately the payoff will be worth it.Are you using AdWords for your business?
 AdWords is a great way to drive qualified leads to your site.
 However, if done incorrectly, it can be costly.
 Here are some of the most common mistakes.#google #adwords #ppc #onlinemarketing Click To Tweet

+Are you making any of these common AdWords mistakes?
 Need a review of your AdWords account?
-Give me a call at 865.357.3600 or shoot me an email at email@example.com.
-I would be happy to do a free analysis of your account.
+Give us a call at 865.357.3600 or contact us.
+We would be happy to do a free analysis of your account.